mrcyna/kafka-playground/readme.md

 # Kafka-Playground
-A simple nice playground to work with Kafka on your machine (Via Docker)
+A simple docker-based playground to work with Kafka on your machine

 ## Services
 - Zookeeper